joowy/NittanyMarket/README.md

 ## Run the code

-To run the code check out the README in the client and server directory.
+To run the code, follow the instructions in the README located at client and server directory.